What’s Missing from Your “National Background Check”

 Many employers rely only on so-called “national” or “nationwide” criminal record databases.
 These databases, compiled by large data brokers, contain limited information from a few counties and state criminal records repositories and often miss more records than they find.
 They are also notorious for associating records to the wrong people.

 Likewise, most states’ criminal records repositories are incomplete and should not be relied upon as a stand-alone background investigation.
-In fact, as few as one-third of the criminal records found in Texas’ county courthouses appear in Texas’ state criminal records database.
+In fact, Texas’ state criminal records database is missing one-third of the criminal records found in Texas’ county courthouses.
 Also, the records found are consistently missing information key to a full understanding of the case.

 Databases are great… as one source of potential criminal records.
 A reliable background investigation will only use databases in conjunction with the most accurate sources of criminal histories: the actual records of the court.